The Locker Key

 “Yeah…who wants to know?”

-The man sits down.
+The man sat down.
 “You don’t remember me do you, Jake?”

 Jake scratches his head.
 Then rubs his chin.
 “You know, I do, but it’s pretty fuzzy.”
 Jake says, trying to humour the fellow.